jemcafe/ps-clone/README.md

 ## PS Clone

-A graphics editor heavily based on photoshop (not including every feature) built with React, Redux and Sass.
-Not all options in the app are meant to function.
+A photoshop clone project (not including every feature) built with React, Redux and Sass.
+Not all options in the app are meant to function, some are placeholders.

 ### Installed